Transforming Child Maintenance

 Our aims

-• Fife Gingerbread will support single parents in Fife to navigate the child maintenance system, pilot and evaluate training for local practitioners, and develop and test new local approaches within Fife to inform recommendations for other local areas.
+- Fife Gingerbread is supporting single parents in Fife to navigate the child maintenance system, pilot and evaluate training for local practitioners, and develop and test new local approaches within Fife to inform recommendations for other local areas.

-• IPPR Scotland will deliver focus groups with paying parents, commission and analyse polling on public opinion around child maintenance, carry out workshops and interviews with professionals with expertise in child maintenance, and use statistical analysis to create ‘models’ showing the impact and cost of different possible new approaches to the child maintenance system.
+- IPPR Scotland has delivered focus groups with paying parents, commissioned and public polling on public opinion around child maintenance, is carrying out workshops and interviews with professionals with expertise in child maintenance, and is using statistical analysis to create ‘models’ showing the impact and cost of different possible new approaches to the child maintenance system.

-• Together we will work with other partners on an Advisory Group which will meet regularly will include both receiving and paying parents.
+- Together we are working with other partners on an Advisory Group which meets regularly and includes both receiving and paying parents.

 Over the course of this project, this page will be updated with new developments, findings, and the voices of parents taking part.